 What is El Camino Real?

-California's El Camino Real is popularly known as a trail blazed by the Spanish in the 18th century, in their efforts to colonize the region -- but this is only part of the road's long history.
+California's El Camino Real is popularly known as a trail blazed by the Spanish in the 18th century, in their efforts to colonize the region.
+However, this is only part of the road's long history.
 Many thousands of years before Europeans began to explore the area, sections of the Camino were possibly part of an ancient migration path from Asia.
-Native peoples later created footpaths that criss-crossed the area.
-When the Spanish arrived in 1769, some missionaries and explorers retained native guides and followed indigenous footpaths as they created a path connecting the missions.
+Later, native peoples created footpaths that criss-crossed the area.
+In 1769, when the Spanish arrived, some missionaries and explorers retained native guides and followed indigenous footpaths as they created a path connecting the missions.
 In the years after the Spanish were ousted, the Camino Real was gradually paved over, supplanted by freeways and highways, and subsumed into modern California.
 The Camino Real is made of not one, but millions of stories.

 Walking the Path